-Pasta Primavera Packets with Lemon Balsamic Glaze are a deliciously fun way to eat ~ imagine unwrapping your own steaming packet of pasta topped with crisp veggies, fresh herbs, and cherry tomatoes roasted to the point where they burst their skins and provide an instant sauce with every bite ~ a tangy lemon balsamic glaze wakes it all up.
+Pasta Primavera Packets with Lemon Balsamic Glaze are a deliciously fun way to eat ~ each steaming packet reveals pasta tossed with crisp veggies, fresh herbs, and cherry tomatoes roasted until they collapse into a juicy sauce, finished with a bright lemon balsamic glaze.

 Vegetables by themselves can be bland, even when cooked perfectly, so I’ve added lots of toasted pine nuts and a zingy lemon balsamic glaze give a boost to their delicate flavor.
 The glaze is amazing, it beats out Pomegranate Molasses for the most intensely delightful condiment I’ve ever tasted, and it takes 2 seconds to make.